Electronic Arts, Inc.

 - EA Classics, EA Collector and EA Value Games (inactive; budget-price re-releases)

-Acquired and formed development studios and companies
+Acquired development studios and companies

 - Distinctive Software (acquired in 1991 - renamed to EA Canada, then EA Vancouver)